ms/buildtogether.tech/process/index.md

 In practice, the differences between these processes are a lot smaller than their advocates would have you believe.
-Regardless of what which one they're officially using, most developers do some long-range planning at the start of the project (if only because customers are usually not willing to sign a blank check) and then revise their plans and aims as they go along.
+Regardless of what which one they're officially using, most developers do some long-range planning at the start of the project (if only because customers and instructors are usually not willing to sign a blank check) and then revise their plans and aims as they go along.

 Which process makes the most sense for an undergraduate course project?
 The odds are that the question won't even come up: your instructor will probably